Rim032/SimpleHangman/README.md

 [---Misc.---]

 Note: If there are any bugs/issue please let me know.
+Faster versions of hangman are avaliable on this website; this one is not as effecient as others.